 A good story might write itself, but not without organisation.
 Running events, relationship managing your community, penning Tweets, SOPs, agendas, and coordinating projects is what Rowland does best, and he’s been doing it since 2003.
 An occasional welfare officer, waterer and potter of office flora, AV technician, note-taker and EdTech crackerjack, Rowland also specialises in recruitment, quality management, pitch decks, graphic design, marcomms, and storytelling.

-Outside EDUCATE he writes and draws a space opera webcomic, sings and produces music, loves early 90s techno, eats cheese and loves bumblebees.
+Outside EDUCATE he writes and draws a space opera webcomic, sings and produces music, listens to early 90s techno, eats cheese, and loves bumblebees.
 If he doesn't answer the phone he is likely sunbathing.

 The EDUCATE Executive Assistant, Arthur has over 4 years’ experience in project coordination, startup management and diary prioritisation.
 Proficient in a comprehensive suite of information governance systems and graphic design and video-editing software, he has a keen eye for specifics, and with an academic grounding in politics and history, demonstrates first-class client and stakeholder relationship management with his excellent communication skills.